vbaconnet-ledger/developer-portal/_docs/token/introduction.md

 Ledger applies a specific signature to the triplet **{"ticker”,"contract_address","decimals”}**.
 As a consequence, the Nano is able to verify the information has not been tampered with.

-## How to request a token addition ?
+## How to request a token addition?

 Click [here](../erc20-bep20) for ERC20 and BEP20, [here](../asa) for ASA, and [here](../trc) for TRC10/20.